SCIENCE AND TECHNOLOGY STUDIES: Data, Facts and Evidence

 PHIL 469 / ANTH 495 (UBC) | Winter 2019, Term 1

 How do we know what (we think) we know about the past?
 Do historians and historical scientists face unique challenges because they study the past – compared, say, to experimental scientists?
 Is our understanding of the human, cultural past really just a speculative construct, as some critics insist, and do these concerns extend to the non-human historical sciences of evolutionary biology, geology and paleontology?
 These are the philosophical questions about the nature and status of historical inquiry we explore in this course.
-Core texts are Adrian Currie’s Rock, Bone and Ruin: An Optimist’s Guide to the Historical Sciences (2018); classic articles on the nature of historical explanation and more recent discussion of the role of narrative in the historical sciences; and a selection of readings that highly newly urgent questions about the value and uses of history: Trouillot’s Silencing the Past (1995) and current debate about the standing of oral tradition and Indigenous histories.
+Texts will include Currie’s Rock, Bone and Ruin: An Optimist’s Guide to the Historical Sciences (2018); articles on the nature of historical explanation and the role of narrative in the historical sciences; Trouillot’s Silencing the Past (1995) and current debate about the standing of oral tradition and Indigenous histories.

 PHILOSOPHY OF SOCIAL SCIENCE: The Very Idea of a Social Science – Objectivity, and Looping Effects